 316 11th Ave S, Nashville, TN 37203

-James Beard award-winning Chef Sean Brock has declared that any ingredient coming into his restaurant better be from the south, and only the south.
+James Beard Award-winning chef, Sean Brock, has declared that any ingredient coming into his restaurant better be from the south, and only the south.
 He says that it’s not about southern flavors, but rather exploring the reality of southern food.
-House-pickling, juicy heirloom tomatoes and charcuterie are all staples at Husk.
+House-pickling, juicy heirloom tomatoes, and charcuterie are all staples at Husk.
 With a twice-daily changing menu that is to-die for, the list of reservations looks like the society pages of a glossy magazine, with celebrities like Darius Rucker and the Zac Brown Band frequenting this hot spot.

 7 Rutledge St, Nashville, TN 37210

-The people of Nashville love the Pancake Pantry – and you can see it for yourself as the line wraps around the building each morning.
+The people of Nashville love the Pancake Pantry — you can see it for yourself as the line wraps around the building each morning.
 Since 1961, this mom-and-pop cultural hangout has been whipping up 23 varieties of pancakes from scratch every morning starting at 6 AM on the dot.
 The family has been making trips to Great Smoky Mountains for fresh-milled Tennessee flour for generations as the basis for their mouthwatering secret recipes.
 This is a bucket list item for any foodie visiting the city.

 1796 21st Ave S, Nashville, TN 37212

-Located in the restored historic Melrose Theater, Sinema Restaurant + Bar takes classic American dishes and makes you fall in love with them again by mixing them up a bit like the scallops with black garlic brown butter and spinach orzotto.
+Located in the restored historic Melrose Theater, Sinema Restaurant + Bar takes classic American dishes and makes you fall in love with them again by mixing them up a bit — like the scallops with black garlic brown butter and spinach orzotto.
 This culinary hot spot has received national praise from outlets like Eater, Bon Appetit, Tasting Table, Zagat, Thrillist, Southern Living, and Food Network.
 Inside you’ll find a timeless menu, as well as screens playing classic movies and heavy drapes that pay homage to its original host.
-So just grab a cocktail or enjoy a full steak house dining experience in this unique venue.
+So just grab a cocktail or enjoy a full steakhouse dining experience in this unique venue.

 2600 8th Ave S Suite 102, Nashville, TN 37204

 This fun and whimsical hot dog food truck is based out of a bright yellow VW bus.
 This “full service weenery” has an extensive menu of different hot dogs with toppings like pimento cheese, mac and cheese, hashbrown casserole, and southern slaw.
-Served on your choice of beef, turkey, or veggie hot dogs (or a bratwurst for an extra dollar) – I Dream of Weenie has something to fit everyone’s dietary restrictions and palette.
+Served on your choice of beef, turkey, or veggie hot dogs (or a bratwurst for an extra dollar), I Dream of Weenie has something to fit everyone’s dietary restrictions and palette.

 113 S 11th St, Nashville, Tennessee

 Home of the west-Tennessee whole hog BBQ, where “pig is king,” it’s no wonder that Martin’s Bar-B-Que Joint is always packed.
 The delicious smell of roasting meat from the smoker pit tantalizes the senses and will make anyone want to throw their diet right out the window.
-Martin’s has some of the best BBQ that you’ll find in Nashville due their 24 roasting of a 200 pound pig and a secret blend of spices to create that perfect bite of pork.
+Martin’s has some of the best BBQ in Nashville due their 24-hour roasting of a 200 pound pig and a secret blend of spices to create that perfect bite of pork.
 Plus, with a backyard beer garden it’s the perfect place to hang out with friends and family.

 410 4th Avenue South, Nashville, TN 37201